-- Support for 3 packet types: - 40-bit multicast neural event packets routed by a key provided at the source; - 40-bit point-to-point packets routed algorithmically by destination address; - 40-bit nearest-neighbour packets routed algorithmically by arrival port. - Packets may optionally carry an additional 32-bit payload. - 2-bit time stamp (used by Routers to trap errant packets). - Parity (to detect corrupt packets).
+- Support for 3 packet types: - multicast neural event packets routed by a key provided at the source; - point-to-point packets routed algorithmically by destination address; - nearest-neighbour packets routed algorithmically by arrival port. - Packets are either 40 or 72 bits long.
+The longer packets carry a 32-bit payload. - 2-bit time stamp (used by Routers to trap errant packets). - Parity (to detect corrupt packets).